influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 ####  queryRespBytes

-* The sum of all bytes returned in query responses.
+* The total number of bytes returned in query responses.
 * Data type: integer

 ####  recoveredPanics

-* The number of panics recovered by the HTTP handler.
+* The total number of panics recovered by the HTTP handler.
 * Data type: integer

 ####  req

-* The number of HTTP requests served.
+* The total number of HTTP requests served.
 * Data Type: integer

 ####  reqActive